Call FREE0800 051 8069

 We can help find the right treatment for you

-As a general rule, cases concerning undiagnosed periodontal disease should conclude between 18-30 months after the first time you contact us.
+Generally, if you bring a claim concerning undiagnosed periodontal disease it should conclude between 18-30 months after the first time you contact us.
 However, each case is different and this may vary dependent on the facts.

 The compensation you may receive will vary depending on what injury you sustain.
-For example, if you lose several teeth as a result of undiagnosed periodontal disease, you will receive more compensation than if you only require periodontal treatment and scaling.
+For example, if you lose several teeth because of undiagnosed periodontal disease, you will receive more compensation than if you only require periodontal treatment and scaling.

 Compensation received following a successful claim for dental negligence will be comprised of: